mcabralpinto/prime-factor-codification/README.md

 ### Encoding Letters

-1. Identify its PFWS number (letters a-z correspond to decimal numbers 1-26);
+1. Identify its PFWS number (letters a - z correspond to decimal numbers 1 - 26);
 2. If it has less than four digits, pad it with 0s until the slot for the fourth prime number (7) is filled.

 ```